 ‘I think prison has done me very little harm and some good.
 I am now far better read, far less smug and conceited, far more tolerant and considerably more capable of looking after myself’

-In 1930, twenty-one-year-old Roger Mortimer was commissioned into the 3rd Battalion Coldstream Guards, and would spend the next eight years stationed at Chelsea Barracks.
-He lived a fairly leisurely existence, with his parents’ house in Cadogan Gardens a stone’s throw away, and pleasant afternoons were whiled away at the racecourse or a members’ club.
-Admittedly things got a little hairy in Palestine in 1938, when Roger, now a captain, found himself amidst the action in the Arab Uprising.
+In 1930, twenty-one-year-old Roger Mortimer was commissioned into the 3rd Battalion Coldstream Guards and spent the next eight years stationed at Chelsea Barracks.
+He lived a fairly leisurely existence, with his parents’ house in Cadogan Square a stone’s throw away, and pleasant afternoons whiled away at the racecourse or a members’ club.
+Admittedly things got a little tricky in Palestine in 1938, when Roger, now a captain, found himself amidst the action in the Arab Revolt.
 The worst, however, was yet to come.

-While fighting the Germans in 1940, Roger was knocked unconscious by a shell explosion – he was then incorrectly reported to have been killed in action.
-Upon waking he was delighted to find that he had survived.
-Though he was somewhat less delighted to find that he was now a Prisoner of War.
+In May 1940, while fighting the Germans with the British Expeditionary Force in the Battle of Belgium, he was knocked unconscious by an exploding shell.
+When he came round he was less than delighted to find that he was a Prisoner of War.
 Thus began a period of incarceration that would last five long years, and which for Roger there seemed no conceivable end in sight.